blakezimmerman/my-forms/README.md

 # myForms

 ## About
-myForms is a web application for creating surveys / tests, administrating them through shareable links, and viewing the results once submissions are received.
+myForms is a progressive web application for creating surveys / tests, administrating them through shareable links, and viewing the results once submissions are received.
 This application follows the specifications required by the Engineering Design VI course (SSW-322 at Stevens Institute of Technology).

 The running application can be found at: https://myforms.herokuapp.com